 That adds cost.

-So when I read this article this morning, I wrote on my blog, this is uh American Cancer Society throwing women under the bus to be politically correct to keep costs down for the Obamacare.
+So when I read this article this morning, I wrote on my blog, this is American Cancer Society throwing women under the bus to be politically correct to keep costs down for the Obamacare.

-It's I it I how can we interpret it any other way?
+How can we interpret it any other way?

 There's no other way.

-I mean, they're they're we're we're losing a generation.
+I mean, we're losing a generation.

-I've often wondered this about testing.
+See, I've often wondered this about testing.

-Okay, you're going to get tested in my case, uh going to PSA test for prostate cancer.
+Okay, you're going to get tested in my case, you're going to get a PSA test for prostate cancer, and it shows up fine and dandy.

 But what about a month later?